AnjanaChandran95/dns_attacks/README.md

 sniff(iface=iface, filter=f, prn=spoof_dns)

 ......................................................................................................................................................................................................................................
-# SEED Labs – Task 5: Spoofing Records in the Additional Section
+#  Task 5: Spoofing Records in the Additional Section

-# Objective
+Objective

 In this task, we attempted to poison the DNS cache by spoofing records in the **Additional Section** of a DNS response.
 This section is commonly used to provide A records for names that appear in the **Authority Section**, potentially helping the resolver avoid separate lookups.

 ---

-# Environment
+ Environment

 - **User Machine:** `hostA` (10.9.0.5)
 - **Attacker:** `seed-attacker`